samdammers/aws-foundry-ssl/README.md

 - execute `make cert` - This creates a certificate for your API, only required _the first time_
 - execute `make deploy-api` - This creates the Python lambda and API at api.foundry.${domain}

+#### Console
+- Go to **CloudFormation** and choose to **Create a Stack** with new resources
+  - Leave `Template is Ready` selected
+  - Choose `Upload a template file`
+  - Upload the `/cloudformation/Foundry_Deployment.yaml` file from this project
+  - Fill in and check _all_ the details.
+I've tried to provide sensible defaults.
+At a minimum if you leave the defaults, the ones that need to be filled in are:
+    - Add the link for downloading Foundry
+    - Set an admin user password (for IAM)
+    - Enter your domain name and TLD eg. `mydomain.com`
+      - **Important:** Do _not_ include `www` or any other sub-domain prefix
+    - Enter your email address for LetsEncrypt TLS (https) certificate issuance
+    - Choose the SSH key pair you set up in the EC2 Key Pairs
+    - _Optional:_ Allow your IP access via SSH eg. `123.45.67.89/32`.
+The `/xxx` [subnet range](https://www.calculator.net/ip-subnet-calculator.html) on the end is required.
+For IPv4 access, use `[your IPv4 address]/32` unless you know what you're doing.
+For IPv6 access, use `[your IPv6 address]/128` unless you know what you're doing.
+You can always manually set or change this later in **EC2 Security Groups**
+    - Choose an S3 bucket name for storing files - this name must be _globally unique_ across all S3 buckets that exist on AWS.
+If you host Foundry on eg. `foundry.mydomain.com` then `foundry-mydomain-com` is a good recommendation

 ### API